Tree — Smart UI JavaScript API

 <smart-tree show-root-lines></smart-tree>

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-let showRootLines = tree.showRootLines;
+const showRootLines = el.showRootLines;

 Defines a user-provided function to specify custom sorting logic.
 This function allows you to determine how items are ordered, overriding the default sort behavior.
 It receives two items as arguments and should return a value indicating their sort order.

-<smart-tree sort='customSortingFunction1'></smart-tree>
+<smart-tree sort="customSortingFunction1"></smart-tree>

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-let sort = tree.sort;
+const sort = el.sort;

 Specifies the sort order to be applied, allowing values of either 'ascending' (arranging items from lowest to highest) or 'descending' (arranging items from highest to lowest).